NeethuSU/NeethuSU/README.md

 Welcome to my GitHub profile!
 I’m a software developer by profession 👩‍💻 who is passionate about everything around the universe 🌏.

-I love reading 📖, and I’m constantly learning new things, exploring new technologies 💡, and plan to contribute to open-source projects .
+I love reading 📖, and I’m constantly learning new things, exploring new technologies 💡, and love to contribute to open-source projects .

 🚀 About Me
 - 🌱 I’m currently planning to review core concepts in technology to refresh my knowledge, build and share a stronger foundation